-We used reasonable efforts to assess and predict the expenses necessary to pursue our business plan.
-However, implementing our business plan may require more employees, capital equipment, supplies or other expenditure items than management has predicted.
-Similarly, the cost of compensating additional management, employees and consultants or other operating costs may be more than we estimate, which could result in sustained losses.
+The Company used reasonable efforts to assess and predict the expenses necessary to pursue its business plan.
+However, implementing the Company's business plan may require more employees, capital equipment, supplies or other expenditure items than management has predicted.
+Similarly, the cost of compensating additional management, employees and consultants or other operating costs may be more than the Company estimates, which could result in sustained losses.